ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/routing.md

             "Test"));
 ```

-Note that the **"RememberMe"** property value is provided as string.
-This way is correct since in the normal HTTP requests every form field is a simple text.
-If you by mistake provide as a C# boolean value, you will receive an error.
+Note that the **"RememberMe"** property value is provided as a string.
+This is the correct way because in HTTP requests hold form fields in a simple text format.
+If you by mistake provide it as a C# boolean value, you will receive an error.

 The **"WithFormFields"** method call does some magic behind the scenes and it's just a shorter way to write: